How to spend a few days exploring Lodz, Poland’s third-largest city

 Lodz (pronounced woodge), approximately 130km south-west of Warsaw, is not a city that instantly grows on you.
-For starters, it doesn’t have the (almost) mandatory picturesque square that you will find in so many of Poland’s other cities and towns.
+But dig a little deeper and you’ll find plenty of things to do in Lodz.
+It doesn’t have the (almost) mandatory picturesque square that you will find in so many of Poland’s other cities and towns.
 Instead, the centre of the city is dominated by a wide and rather long, central boulevard named Piotrkowska Street.
 What’s more, Lodz is a grand city, not a pretty one (another adjective that can so often be attributed to numerous Polish cities and towns).
 Its more recent heritage lies in industry, textiles to be precise, and the city grew magnificently wealthy in the 19th century off the back of its production.
 At its height, Lodz was the main centre of textile manufacturing for the then-mighty Russian Empire and was sometimes referred to as the Manchester of Poland.
 As a result of all of this wealth, rich mill owners and industrialists, such as Izrael K. Poznanski (see below), left their mark by building opulent palaces and mansions throughout the city.

 There are also plenty of former textile mills and factories scattered throughout.
 Some of these buildings, for example, Manufaktura and OFF Piotrkowska (again see below), have been renovated and turned into shopping malls, restaurants, bars, boutiques, offices etc. but you still see plenty of rundown or part-renovated ones as you walk around and discover the city.
 How long this will be so is a good question.
 Lodz is a city of rejuvenation.
 Millions of euros have been poured into it in recent years and everywhere you look, buildings and streets are receiving tasteful facelifts.
 For the time being, though, the grit is still there and it is this Beauty and the Beast combination that makes Lodz one of Poland’s most engaging cities to visit.